 Dr. Pompper specializes in social identity intersectionalities: 1) in organizations, and 2) in mass media representations.
 Her research interests also include public relations theory and pedagogy, corporate social responsibility, sustainability, social capital and diversity, femininity and masculinity studies, critical race studies, cultural studies, global justice and resistance, crisis communication, and environmental risk and journalism.

 She joined the M&C and STRC faculties in August 2007 after teaching in Florida for eight years as an associate professor at Florida State University (2001-2007) and as an assistant professor at Florida A&M University, a historically Black college/university (HBCU) (1999-2001).
 Earlier, she held a full-time academic post at Cabrini College in Radnor, PA (1996-1999) where she developed and taught an accelerated Bachelor’s degree program in Professional Communication for adult learners.
 Before joining the academy, Dr. Pompper worked as public affairs manager at Campbell’s Soup Company (1993-1995), marketing public relations manager at Tasty Baking Company where she created the public relations department (1987-1995), and account manager at Lewis, Gilman & Kynett (1984-1987), Philadelphia’s largest public relations/advertising firm at the time.
 She also worked as freelance reporter at the Philadelphia Inquirer (1985-1987) and Courier-Post (1981-1983), as well as news editor at a South Jersey weekly newspaper chain (1983-1984).

 Dr. Pompper’s book, Practical and Theoretical Implications of Successfully Doing Difference in Organizations, won the 2014 Top Book Award from the Organizational Communication Division of the National Communication Association (NCA).
 In 2010, Dr. Pompper was named an Arthur W. Page Scholar.
-She has written two scholarly books and has co-authored one edited scholarly book, and authored or co-authored 29 peer-reviewed journal articles, 12 book chapters, and 14 encyclopedia entries.
+She has written two scholarly books and has co-authored one edited scholarly book, and authored or co-authored 29 peer-reviewed journal articles, 12 book chapters, 15 encyclopedia entries and 64 conference papers.
 In recent years she has won seven top conference papers, in addition to the PRIDE Award from the National Communication Association’s Public Relations Division in 2005 and again in 2012 for “best published article in its innovation, development and educational achievement in public relations scholarship.”

 In 2012, Dr. Pompper’s work earned the Temple University School of Media & Communication Research Award in 2012 and again in 2015.